Running a Fully Remote Company

 It’s true that a Friday happy hour would be pretty hard to pull off (not to mention cost prohibitive since we’d have to fly everyone in!).
 But we still manage to have fun and get to know one another on calls and online.

-In my previous jobs, I found that a lot of time spent in an office can be wasted time.
+A lot of time spent in an office can be wasted time.
 Endless numbers of meetings with large groups of people take up a huge amount of time in most traditional companies, and when you add in water-cooler chats about fantasy sports or the latest celebrity gossip, your whole work day can easily disappear before you actually get anything done.

 How do you know people are doing what they’re supposed to?

-I know it’s a bad habit to answer a question with a question, but how do you know the person in the cubicle next to you is actually working and doing what they’re supposed to?
+It’s a bad habit to answer a question with a question, but how do you know the person in the cubicle next to you is actually working and doing what they’re supposed to?
 The true answer is that you don’t.
 You just have to trust that good people are going to take care of their business, whether you’re sitting near them or not.

 Of course we have systems in place to track progress against goals.
 All well-run companies do that.

 Our take on individual and team productivity is that systems are necessary, proximity isn’t — we don’t all have to be in the same building to be effective.
 Click to Tweet.

 How do you hire for a remote company?

-As I mentioned briefly above, our model of acquiring businesses has ended up being one tremendous way to find amazing people.
+Our model of acquiring businesses has ended up being one tremendous way to find amazing people.
 We buy “bootstrapped” businesses — meaning that the founder/seller has built the business from the ground up with their own money and runs it on the profits generated from customers.

 When the profits of a business are what pay your mortgage and feed your family, you are very selective about the people you bring on to work with you.
 You only bring people on when a position is truly necessary and will benefit the business, you vet them very closely before hiring, and you only keep them around if they’re pulling their weight.
 So when we buy a successful business that’s being run by a founder and 2-4 contractors, we assume those people are really good at what they do and important to the running of the business.
 It makes a lot of sense for us to keep them on and make room for them on our team, no matter where they happen to live.
 In addition to hiring people via the sale of the company they worked for (which sometimes even includes the founder), we’ve also hired a lot of people directly.